kylegwilliam/byu-cs324/hw-fork-exec/README.md

      the file?*

- 20. *Based on both the contents of `fork-output.txt` and what was written to the terminal, which file descriptors were inherited by the child process?*
+ 20. *Based on both the contents of `fork-output.txt` and what was written to the terminal, which file descriptors were inherited by the child process?
+     (Hint: See also the "Note the following further points" in the man page for `fork()`.)*

  21. Consider the timing of the two `fprintf()` calls made _after_ the call to `fork()` that caused processes to write to `fork-output.txt`.
 The